anteac/Francis/README.md

 ## Features

+### User

 * Authenticate using Plex's OAuth2 (Plex and Ombi usernames must match)
 * Request a movie or TV Show (choosing a specific season is possible)
-* Accept or deny requests directly from the chat
 * Get a notification when a request is approved/denied/available
-* Get remaining available storage on your media folder
+* Get remaining available storage
-* Web interface allows you to easily configure the bot and see the logs
 * ...
 More to come!

+### Administrator

+* Accept or deny requests directly from the chat
+* Web interface allowing you to
+  * Easily configure the bot
+  * See the request history
+  * Dig into the application logs

 ## Used technologies